HyperloopUPV-H8/adj/README.md

 # ADJ v2 Specification

-This document defines the ADJ (Automatic Data Junction) v2 configuration format used by the Hyperloop Control Station.
+This document defines the ADJ v2 configuration format used by the Hyperloop Control Station.
 The configuration is organized as a distributed collection of JSON files that define boards, measurements, packets, and general system information.

 ## File Structure